 HEAD START/EARLY HEAD START

-Both options stated above are Head Start/Early Head Start programs.
-All families participating in the Family Child Care and Center Based options will be assigned a Family Support Specialist who will work with you to build a relationship, family goals, and provide any referrals that you may need to best support your family.
+The Center-Based option is a Head Start/Early Head Start program.
+All participating families will be assigned a Family Support Specialist who will work with you to build a relationship, family goals, and provide any referrals that you may need to best support your family.
 Other supports that will be offered are comprehensive services, which include mental health services, nutrition services, health services and education/child development services to transition your children to a 3-5 year old program or to Kindergarten and position them for school success and school readiness.

 CNE’s Home Visiting Program is a Head Start/Early Head Start program that serves families with young children ages birth to five through weekly home visits and twice-monthly group socializations.
 Each eligible family is paired with one of CNE’s Parent Educators/Home Visitors, who use research-based curricula (Parents As Teachers and My Teaching Strategies) to support parents in becoming their child’s first teachers.
 As a team, parents and the Parent Educators work collaboratively to establish educational and developmental goals for each child.
 Parent Educators then prepare individualized lesson plans to help each child/family in making a smooth transition to a Head Start program or to Kindergarten and position them for school success and school readiness.